pscott-au/WebService-GoogleAPI-Client/README.md

     {
         if ( $r->code eq '418' )
         {
-            print qq{Cool - I'm a teapot - this was caught ebfore sending the request through to Google \n};
+            print qq{Cool - I'm a teapot - this was caught before sending the request through to Google \n};
             print $r->body;
         }
         else ## other error - should appear in warnings but can inspect $r for more detail